-There are many places you could purchase a frameless shower door but consulting with a true professional, who has done thousands of these, could be the best decision you can make…
+There are many places you could purchase a frameless shower door but we strongly recommend consulting with a true professional, who has done thousands of these, to make the best decision for your bathroom.

 They have seen and experienced EVERYTHING you could imagine from styles and hardness of what tile it is being mounted to and which is the best direction to have a door swing.